DOL Releases New Overtime Rule

 When I see the final regulations, I will post them here.
 Stay tuned for further information!!

-Wellsville and Bradford, PA offices will be open to walk-in applicants effective June 1, 2021 and each office will follow CDC guidelines.
+Wellsville and Bradford, PA offices are open to walk-in applicants and each office will follow CDC guidelines.
 The Olean office will remain open for appointments only.
-You must wear a mask unless you have had your vaccine and social distance.
+You must wear a mask whether you are vaccinated or not and social distance.
 You can also pick up applications outside each door, apply through this site or email us your resume for any openings we may have available.